Mumbai: Three men punch MNC exec taking pregnant wife for check-up

-Sushant Shetty, who was on his way to a hospital with his wife, had to brake suddenly because a scooter rider was coming down the wrong way; he gestured to the rider, who then called two other men and punched Shetty and threatened his eight-month pregnant wife
+Sushant Shetty, who was en route to hospital with wife, had to brake suddenly because a scooter rider was coming down the wrong way; he gestured to him, who called 2 others and punched Shetty

 Mumbai prides itself on being a relatively safe city, but what a senior MNC executive had to go through on Thursday evening has shaken even the true-blue Mumbaikar’s faith in that notion.